berouques/Waveshare-ESP32-S3-Touch-AMOLED-2.06_Micropython/README.md

 Given exemple is working on the Waveshare ESP32-S3 AMOLED 2.41"

-Beware, sometime the display needs to be awaken by a specific pin (EXI01 AMOLED_EN for this specific device)
+Beware, sometime the display needs to be awaken by a specific pin (EXI01 AMOLED_EN for this specific device).
+A micropython developped by myself if provided in the example directory if needed.

 ```Shell
 import amoled